 - 8 gold kiwi

 - Juice the tangelos.
-Strain the tangelo juice into a saucepan to remove all the seeds.
+Strain the tangelo juice into a small saucepan to remove all the seeds.

 - Turn off the heat once the sugar has dissolved.
 Leave it to the side and allow it to cool.